algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 ```Dart
 // This comment explain ...
 ```
-Avoid using block comments for documentation
+Avoid using block comments for documentation.

 ### 2. Naming Conventions